muraronicola/Approximating-volume-computations-via-GNNs/README.md

 ## Changing the configuration

 The default configuration file is located in the `configurations` folder.
 The file contains some important parameters such as the data used for training, the number of epochs, the batch size, the learning rate and the output directory for the results.
+In order to change the data used for training, the `data` and `data-split` fields in the configuration file must be modified.
+The `data` field contains the names of the data files to be used, while the `data-split` field contains the split of the data into training `(tr)`, validation `(de)` and test sets `(te)`.
+Both are arrays, so multiple data files can be used for training and multiple splits can be defined.
+Each component of the `data` array must have a corresponding component in the `data-split` array.

 ---